Sunshine Inn

 The employee group ran the Sunshine Inn as a collective for two years.

-"It seemed like a good idea when we started out with about eight people dedicated to operating the restaurant collectively," said Rudy Nickens, one of the group.
+"It seemed like a good idea when we started out with a group of people dedicated to operating the restaurant collectively," said Rudy Nickens, one of the group.
 "It was funny – trying to make collective decisions about whether to put the sesame oil on the salad before the cheese or whatever.
 It was fun, but deadly."

-In 1977, four members of the collective dropped out, and the remaining four – Martha McBroom, Grundl Rundle, Sharon Wilier and Rudy (Atiba) Nickens – formed a partnership to own and manage the restaurant.
+In 1977, all but four of the members of the collective dropped out, and the remaining four – Martha McBroom, Grundl Rundle, Sharon Wilier and Rudy (Atiba) Nickens – formed a partnership to own and manage the restaurant.

 "We just wanted to make a go of the business, rather than see it close," said McBroom.
 "And doing that has been fun.
 But strange as it may seem, we weren't motivated by profit.
 It was more a desire to stay and work together, serving our customers a bill of fare we think is unique."